estruyf/blog-content/content/posts/2023-08-24-test-microsoft-365-solutions-with-playwright!.md

 {{< blockquote type="important" text="Make sure to use a test account which does not require MFA." >}}

+{{< blockquote type="alert" text="The Playwright M365 starter template allows you to use MFA-enabled accounts too.
+For more information on using MFA-enabled acccounts, check the [Automating Microsoft 365 login with multi-factor authentication in Playwright tests](https://www.eliostruyf.com/automating-microsoft-365-login-mfa-playwright-tests/) article." >}}

 The login has been added as a dependency for the other tests, meaning that when you run a test, it authenticates, stores the state in the `playwright/.auth/user.json` file, and then runs the test.

 You can check this out in the `playwright.config.ts` file: